Meet the Editors of Prime Publishing

 Hi, I'm Nina!
 Born and raised in suburban Chicagoland, it's hard to imagine living anywhere else.
 From time to time, my husband and I fantasize about retiring to Colorado, but that is a long way away.
-I spend most of my free time with my children, who are 7 years and 5 years old.
+I spend most of my free time with my children, who are 8 years and 6 years old.
 I love to cook and bake, and so do they, so it's pretty much a daily family affair at our house.
-I grew up in a house where both my parents cooked, and not just the usual meat and potatoes fare...from a very young age, my siblings and I were exposed to more eclectic meals including Indian curry, Spanish paella, homemade Chinese food, and more.
-I credit my parents with instilling in me a love of not only eating food, but making it as well.
+I grew up in a house where both my parents cooked, and not just the usual meat and potatoes fare...from a very young age, my siblings and I were exposed to more eclectic meals, including Indian curry, Spanish paella, homemade Chinese food, and more.
+I credit my parents with instilling in me a love of not only eating food, but of making it as well.

 Given that I have two small children who love to craft, my family room is overrun with various crafting supplies, and their artwork adorns much of our house.
-Since I definitely consider myself a foodie, and have discovered a love of crafting as well, working here at Prime Pubishing is a natural fit for me.
+Since I definitely consider myself a foodie, and have discovered a love of crafting as well, working here at Prime Publishing is a natural fit for me.

 I’m a true Midwestern girl.
 I grew up in St. Louis and have lived in the Chicagoland area since college.
-I graduated with a journalism degree from Northwestern University (go Wildcats!) and I have a love of all things media.
+I graduated with a journalism degree from Northwestern University (Go, Wildcats!) and I have a love of all things media.
 I’ve worked for newspapers, magazines, an advertising agency and a TV production company.
-I guess you could call me a Jill of all trades.
-Before coming to Prime, I produced documentaries for the History Channel, Discovery Channel and Biography Channel.
+I guess you could call me a jill-of-all-trades.
+Before coming to Prime, I produced documentaries for the History Channel, Discovery Channel, and Biography Channel.
 They tended to mostly be about crime, so if you’re curious about biker gangs or mafia kingpins, I'm your girl.

 Some of my favorite things in life are travel, chocolate, trashy TV shows (I'm not afraid to admit it!), trying out new restaurants, and puppies.
 Anytime I see a dog in my neighborhood, I have to stop and pet it.
 My friends think I'm slightly obsessed, but I just can't resist the cuteness.
 Now that I work at Prime, I get excited whenever I come across dog sweater patterns, because what's cuter than a puppy in knitwear?